Get the best tips for your career, job search and your life. Subscribe today (we send one email every 2 weeks)

 The industry needs better standards for IoT devices so that all manufacturers can meet them--and consumers will have a better idea of what they're buying when they buy an IoT product.

-As we move forward into this era of connected devices, it's important that we focus on improving cybersecurity protections across all industries while also making sure our data is safe from hackers who want access to personal information or other sensitive data stored on our computers or smartphones (or even smart refrigerators).
+As we move forward into this era of connected devices, it's important that we focus on improving cybersecurity protections across all industries while also making sure to use opt-out guides, so our data remains safe from hackers who want access to personal information or other sensitive data stored on our computers or smartphones (or even smart refrigerators).

 Inadequate patching may mean that security holes stay open for a long time